-Yellow nail syndrome (YNS) is a very rare syndromic disorder characterized by the variable triad of characteristic yellow nails, chronic respiratory manifestations, and primary lymphedema.
+A rare, syndromic nail anomaly disease characterized by the variable triad of characteristic yellow nails, chronic respiratory manifestations, and primary lymphedema.

 Prevalence and incidence rates are not known, but Yellow nail syndrome (YNS) is considered a rare condition.
 To date, approximately 400 cases have been reported, mainly as single case reports.
 The disorder affects males and females equally.

-The clinical signs of YNS usually develop after puberty but there is wide variability in the age of onset.
-Most cases are of late onset, after 50 years of age, but the disease has also occasionally been observed in neonates and children.
+Most cases of YNS are of late onset, after 50 years of age, but the disease has also occasionally been observed in neonates and children.
 Patients generally complain of slowed or arrested nail growth: the nails become thickened and opaque, with yellowish or green discoloration.
 The cuticles are absent and the proximal nail fold swollen.
 Increased transverse curvature is another feature, which may lead to nail plate shedding.
 Both fingernails and toenails are affected, but severity may vary.
 Only 1/3 of the patients with nail changes have associated lymphedema and respiratory tract involvement.
 Nail changes may precede the development of lymphedema or respiratory manifestations by years.
 Lymphedema is the most consistent associated finding and usually affects the lower limbs.
-Respiratory conditions include cough, bronchitis, tracheobronchitis, bronchiectasis, chronic sinusitis, and pleural effusions.
-Some patients have all three signs in the triad, while others have nails change with lymphedema or respiratory disorders, or nail changes alone.
-YNS may also be a paraneoplastic disorder.
+Respiratory conditions include cough, bronchitis, tracheobronchitis, bronchiectasis, chronic sinusitis, chronic respiratory infections, and pleural effusions.
+YNS may exceptionally be a paraneoplastic disorder (lung cancer).

 The most important nail differential diagnoses include chronic paronychia, which shares absence of the cuticle and nail thickening and discoloration, and onychomycosis of the toenails, which produces thickening and onycholysis.
 Onychogryphosis and acquired pachyonychia should also be considered.

 Spontaneous improvement in nail signs is reported in up to 30% of cases.
-Systemic vitamin E at a daily dose of 1,200 IU has been reported to be effective in more than half of patients.
+Oral α‐tocopherol (vitamin E) at high doses, 600 to 1200 international units (IU) daily has been reported to be effective in about half of patients.

-Some patients recover fully but the respiratory condition and the associated symptoms are often chronic.
+Some patients recover fully, but the respiratory condition and the associated symptoms are often chronic.
 Serious lymphedema and respiratory complications may affect quality of life and periodic follow-up is mandatory.
 Patients with YNS present several comorbidities other than the respiratory ones, possibly due to their older age, therefore they tipically have a lower life expectancy when compared to the general population.